— To experience reponsibility and risk, is to feel the enormous riches of life

 Challenge & opportunity

-There is a beautiful challenge and opportunity presented to us in society, in our communities and within the work we choose to do.
+There is a beautiful challenge and opportunity presented to us in society, in our communities and with the young people we work with.

-We can not remove adverse childhood experiences, or mental health struggles but we can be forward thinking.
-We can shape and have a positive impact on the adolescent development of a young person.
+We can not remove adverse childhood experiences, or mental health struggles.
+What we can do is focus on improving the outcomes of young people in our communities.
+Our projects shape and have a profoundly positive impact on the development of a young person.

-There is an intentional choice for us to focus on the areas of adventure learning, intense experiential and interpersonal problem‐solving.
-All have been proven to improve outcomes for young people – a growth in their self esteem, reduced anti-social behaviour, violence and offending behaviours.
+We have made the intentional choice to focus on adventure learning, intense experiential and interpersonal problem‐solving.
+All are proven to improve outcomes for young people – a growth in their self esteem and reduce the likeliness of anti-social behaviour, violence and offending behaviours.

 Wilderness interventions and expeditions aim to tap and foster the assets and resources of adolescents, the process could eventually capacitate them to develop pro